0xntpower/vcbuild/README.md

 # vcbuild

-A tool to break free from Visual Studio project files and bring Windows C++ development with MSVC directly into a VS Code–centric workflow, fitting naturally into multi-language projects.
+*A tool to break free from Visual Studio project files and bring Windows C++ development with MSVC directly into a VS Code–centric workflow, fitting naturally into multi-language projects.*

+A lightweight, MSVC-based command-line build system for Windows C++ projects.

 ## Requirements